Krs-Mauro/arionkoder/README.md

 ### Home Page

-- Lists all 3 beauty centers
+- Lists all 3 beauty centers with logos and descriptions
+- "View All Bookings" button to see all bookings across all centers
-- Click any center to view services
+- Click any center card to view services

 ### Center Pages

 - Display center information and logo
 - List all available services with prices and duration
 - "Book Now" button for each service
+- **Per-center bookings section** showing bookings for that specific center
 - Back navigation to home page
+- Link to view all bookings
 - Error boundary test trigger (for reviewers)

+### Global Bookings Page (`/bookings`)

+- View **all bookings** across all centers
+- Displays: Client name/email, Center, Service, Date/Time, Booked On
+- Formatted dates and times (12-hour format)
+- Empty state when no bookings exist
+- Back navigation to home page

 ### Booking Flow